FullStackDevZ/AmazonManager/README.md

 # AmazonManager

-Technology Used:
+Technology used

-MySQL,
+MySQL
-Javascript,
+javascript
-Node.js,
+node.js
 Inquirer

  Running this application will: